Alterations to your home

 We will grant written permission if you are making minor alterations such as installing central heating or changing internal doors.
 You will need to prove that the work has been carried out by a qualified tradesperson (such as a Gas Safe registered engineer) and provide certification for this.

-We will require a license of alteration to the lease if you carry out structural changes e.g. a loft conversation or removing internal load-bearing walls or making changes to the drainage system.
+We will require a license for alterations if you wish to carry out structural changes e.g. a loft conversation or removing internal load-bearing walls or making changes to the drainage system.
 In addition, we will require reports from qualified persons confirming that the work will not affect the building as a whole.
 We may also require our surveyors to inspect the work and will charge for these inspections.
+Any request is at our discretion and we may not agree to your proposals.

 Planning permission and building control